AndreanoSizov/rsschool-cv/cv.md

    * E-mail#: andreano.mpe@gmail.com

-Looking for a job position of the junior web developer in your company.
+*I'm looking for a job position of the junior web developer in your company.*

-Have a big experience in computer networking field, but love to programming and wish to change my current occupation.
+*Have a big experience in computer networking field, but love to programming and wish to change my current occupation.*

 ## Skills